adityarkelkar/info7255/README.md

     - Secure the REST Api with a security protocol like JWT or OAuth2.
 3. **Prototype demo 3**
     - Adding Elasticsearch capabilities
-    - Adding Kafka queueing system for REST API queueing
+    - Adding Kafka system for REST API queueing

 ## Pre-requisites
 1. Redis Server